jasminesor/DMR/README.md

 ### RunMe.py

 You can run the python file to get the comparison and analysis results of all the strategies.
-Enter `python .\RunMe.py --help` in the console to get the usage instructions.
+Enter `python .\RunMe.py --help` in your `cmd` or `powershell` console to get the usage instructions.
 ```powershell
 DMRdemo> python .\RunMe.py --help